haihala/whoops-all-grapplers/docs/1. Projects/April/Optimization checklist.md

 - Simple bool cancellable to phases and get cancel level from the move's cancel requirement.
 - System that checks when adding moves that the same key is not used many times
 	- Maybe change the keys to an enum while at it
+- Can you use const sin for angles in jumps yet?